Hadaa Sendoo

-Hadaa Sendoo (Сэндоогийн Хадаа; born October 24, 1961) is a Mongolian poet known for his contributions to modern poetry.
-His works have been translated into multiple languages and featured in various anthologies and literary journals internationally.
-In 2006, he founded the World Poetry Almanac, a publication focused on poetry from around the globe Sendoo's poetry often explores themes of nature, existential questions, and the human experience, drawing influences from Mongolian epics, Russian imagist poetry, and 20th-century Italian hermetic poetry.
+Hadaa Sendoo (Сэндоогийн Хадаа; born 24 October 1961) is a Mongolian poet whose works have been translated into multiple languages and appeared in international anthologies and literary journals.
+In 2006, he founded the World Poetry Almanac.

 Sendoo was elected a full member of the Mongolian Academy of Humanities and received an Achievement Award in 2010 in the USA.
 His most recent publication in Mongolian is The Road Is Not Completed, released in Ulaanbaatar in 2011.
 He has been nominated for the 2012 International Peace Award.

 Roots

 Hadaa Sendoo was born in 1961 in Southern Mongolia, today's Inner Mongolia (now part of China), and grew up in Shiliingol.
 His father was the head of a theatre, and his mother was a drama actor.
 Sendoo has lived in Ulan Bator, the capital of Mongolia, since 1991.

 Early years

 When Hadaa Sendoo was very young, his father moved his family to southern Mongolia, near the Dalan Har Mountains, where Hadaa spent his childhood.
 He studied old Mongolian and Chinese at the local high school but, tiring of the school curriculum, he returned to a nomadic life on the steppe.
 He remained on the steppe until 1984, when his father recommended that he should enter an art institute.
 He did so and soon served there as an editorial assistant.

 The young Hadaa had the opportunity to read a lot of Mongolian literature - certainly the classics, and thus epics, including the Jangar, Books of Mongolian Folk Songs, and also Modernist Poetry (Shuleg).

 In 1989, he published his first collection of poems The Nomadic Songs and Moonlight.

 In 1991, he moved to Northern Mongolia and ever since has lived in Ulaanbaatar, the capital of Mongolia, where he teaches at the university as a professor of literature.
 His research has included Mongolian folk literature, including folk songs, and Mongolian mythology.

 In 1996, Hadaa Sendoo published his first collection of poems written in Cyrillic new Mongolian.
-In 1998, He joined the Mongolian Writers Union.
+In 1998, he joined the Mongolian Writers Union.
 In 1999, Hadaa and his friends co-founded a cultural magazine called The World's Mongolians (a Mongolian - English bilingual edition) published in Mongolia.
 In the summer of the same year, Hadaa and his friend, Mongolian poet S. Tserendorj, organized the first Asian Poetry Festival in Ulaanbaatar.

-Hadaa won the Athens City Hall Prize and the 2nd Olympics of Culture Prize (Athens,1999).
+Hadaa won the Athens City Hall Prize and the 2nd Olympics of Culture Prize (Athens, 1999).

 He has taught at the National University of Mongolia.